 Formula TracePrecedents – Cells used in a formula Dependents – Where this cell is used elsewhere in the spreadsheet

 Case Study Problem: An overworked analyst at a Debt Lending Bank is asked to understand the Debt formulas in a model sponsored by a building company prior to agreeing to a credit limit.
-The formula is: Solution: Navigator Utilities Trace module allows the user to understand complex formulas in a fraction of the time of traditional methods Step 1: Use the quick keys Ctrl + T to launch Navigator Trace
+The formula is:

 The complex formula is broken down into its precedent cells with other useful information: